Reveal-Energy-Services/orchid-python-api/README-dev.md

   that runs in a console or terminal.
 Additionally, this command supports a help flag (`-h` / `--help`) to provide you with help on running this command.

-More detailed instructions for running the examples can be found at:
+More detailed instructions for running the tutorials can be found at:

 - [Run development Orchid tutorials](#run-development-orchid-tutorials) or at
 - [Run installed Orchid tutorials](#run-installed-orchid-tutorials)